On this page, you will find details of professional opportunities which may be of interest to you and your career.

 The Faculty is seeking committed and hard-working board members to help steer this important examination.
 As well as being engaged in clinical practice, the board members must be able to demonstrate experience of and commitment to professional dental examinations.
 These positions are ideal for those already active in examining and considering their next steps.

-If you seek to foster an open, co-operative, professional and dynamic environment as the Chair of the MFDS Advisory Board please contact dental@rcsed.ac.uk.
+If you seek to foster an open, co-operative, professional and dynamic environment as part of the MFDS Advisory Board please contact dental@rcsed.ac.uk.

 Closing date for applications: Monday 07 April 2025.